Direct and indirect currency exchange rates explained with simple examples

 USD/JPY = 110

-An inverse quote shows how many units of one currency are worth one unit of another currency.
-For example, if the inverse quote of the US dollar to the euro is 0.8, this means that one dollar is worth 0.8 euros.
+An inverse quote indicates how many units of one currency are worth one unit of another currency.
+For example, if the inverse quote for the US dollar to the euro is 0.8, this means that one dollar is worth 0.8 euros.

-This rate conversion option is used when you need to make a reverse transaction, because you will not always sell dollars for British pounds, you may want to make a reverse transaction.
+This exchange rate conversion option is used when you need to perform the reverse transaction, because you will not always sell dollars for British pounds, you may want to perform the opposite transaction.

 EUR/USD = 0.8